gitter-badger/vratpack.github.io/README.md

 ![gist](/assets/site/readme/gist.png)

 ###Images
 If you want to post images, create a subfolder within the `/assets/posts/` folder and puts your images in there, e.g.: `/assets/posts/YYYY-MM-DD-your-post-title-seperated-by-hyphens/image.png`.
+You shouldn't use full qualified URL paths to the image because if we ever change domains, the links will be broken.
+However: if for whatever reason you choose to include content using the full URL path, e.g. using external images, make sure to use *https://* instead of *http://* because otherwise the browser will display certificate warnings to the user when loading the non-secure content over a secure connection.
 The syntax for including images is default Markdown:

 ```